krobbi/fungus/README.md

 but not perform any action.

 # Technical Details
-Compiling Befunge can be challenging because Befunge is an esoteric programming language that is intentionally designed to be difficult to compile.
+Representing a Befunge program's behavior in a data structure can be challenging because Befunge is an esoteric programming language that is intentionally designed to be difficult to compile.

 ```befunge
 <v"Hello, world!"+910